 Among the states, West Virginia and Arkansas had the highest per-veteran spending in 2013 — just over $7,600.
 Indiana, New Jersey, Delaware and Pennsylvania had the lowest — less than $5,000.
 Nationally, the average is just over $6,000.
 That’s after filtering out things like costs to build and operate VA facilities.

 When looking specifically at health benefit spending, calculating the amount of spending per “patient” — with a patient being a veteran who gets health benefits — there’s a wide variation that doesn’t fit discernible patterns.

 For example, spending is nearly $30,000 per patient in San Francisco, and less than $7,000 per patient in Lubbock, Texas.
 Nationally, the average is just under $10,000.
 In places where more veterans are enrolled in VA health benefit plans, spending per veteran did tend to be higher.

 Posted by GPD on January 13, 2015, With 1022 Reads Filed under Veterans Administration (VA).
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.